rdeabreu/calico-on-eks-hands-on/README.md

 kubectl expose pod nginx1 --name nginx-svc --port 80
 ```

-Label both pods, so we can open the traffic for them with a security polciy,and they do not hit the default deny rule:
+Label both pods, so we can open the traffic for them with a security polciy, and they do not hit the default deny rule:

 ```
 kubectl label pod --all app=nginx